piuppi/Proof-of-Concepts/Misc/loading-alternative-JavaVM-from-SMB-share.md

-# Java "-XXaltjvm" parameter arbitrary dll loading from SMB share
+# Java parameter "-XXaltjvm" allows arbitrary JVM.dll loading from a desired SMB path

 Java.exe and javaw.exe support an undocumented hidden command-line parameter "-XXaltjvm" and also "-J-XXaltjvm."
 This parameter instructs Java to load an alternative JavaVM library (jvm.dll or libjvm.so) from the desired SMB path.